-The integrated E-802 servo controller submodule has the slew rate limiter, the notch filter, and the servo loop.
+- The sensor evaluation takes place on the E-801 sensor submodule. - The E-802 servo controller submodule has the slew rate limiter for the output voltage, the notch filter, and the servo loop.

 The notch filter improves the stability and enables a wider broad-band operation closer to the mechanical resonant frequency of the piezo system.